-9. CCMs shall also take measures necessary to strengthen monitoring and data collecting system for Pacific Bluefin tuna fisheries and farming in order to improve the data quality and timeliness of all the data reporting.
+10. CCMs shall also take measures necessary to strengthen monitoring and data collecting system for Pacific bluefin tuna fisheries and farming in order to improve the data quality and timeliness of all the data reporting;

 The government requires designated consignment market representatives and port-samplers to report the records of PBF sales and biological data (e.g. length, weight) to the government, respectively.
 Since 2015, all fishers have been required to report to the government any catches of PBF within 24 hours of the catch.
-The NIFS takes some of PBF sold at designated consignment markets as a sample to collect and analyze biological data (e.g. weight, length, stomach contents and otolith, etc.) From 2016, the NIFS has been collecting tissue samples for close-kin analysis.
-As part of the first survey, NIFS developed 33 Microsatellite (MS) gene markers for PBF in 2018 using samples collected.

-Korea reported the results at the ISC Close-kin workshop which took place in March 2019.
-Building on this, Korea will continue to actively participate in close-kin analysis following research directions determined by ISC members.
+The NIFS takes some of PBF sold at designated consignment markets as a sample to collect and analyze biological data (e.g. weight, length, stomach contents and otolith, etc.) Since 2016, the NIFS has been collecting tissue samples of PBF caught by purse seine (OLPS) fishery for the close-kin program, which collected 1,045 tissue samples in 2016, 348 in 2017, 245 in 2018, and 313 in 2019, respectively.
+Korea will continue to actively participate in close-kin analysis following research directions determined by ISC members.